repoalpha/test_gpu/README.md

 This sets the 'gpu' up to run a '1000 x 1000' matrix operation.
 You could substitute in cpu for gpu.

-Its worth noting that for small matrix operations the CPU will be quicker, as the io overhead limits the performance of the GPU but as the matrix (tehsor) size grows the gpu will be quicker.
+Its worth noting that for small matrix operations the CPU will be quicker, as the io overhead limits the performance of the GPU but as the matrix (tensor) size grows the GPU will be quicker.